 Legal contracts were used regularly in the world of the ancient Mediterranean to solidify marriages and betrothals, since these were considered family affairs, not romantic connections.
 Some of the earliest extant texts documenting marriages and betrothals in a similar fashion come from an extensive archive of papyri found in Egypt, known as the “Elephantine papyri.”

 The Elephantine papyri ketubahs show many of the elements that would become standard in later Jewish contract law.
-The bride was expected to enter into the marriage with a fair amount of stored up money, in the form of cash, handcrafts and textiles (usually created by the bride herself by hand), furniture (such as a bed!) and capital (such as land, or farming implements), which her husband was permitted to use (to capitalize upon, and with luck to enhance) during the course of their marriage.
+The bride was expected to enter into the marriage with a fair amount of stored up money, in the form of cash, handcrafts and textiles (usually created by the bride herself by hand), furniture (such as a bed), and capital (such as land, or farming implements), which her husband was permitted to use (and with luck to enhance) during the course of their marriage.
 The groom promised to match her dowry with his own contribution, a set cash amount, and promised that in case of the dissolution of the marriage, he and his family and children after him took on the obligation to repay the amount that the bride brought in to her.
 This in turn would allow her to return to her family’s household, and in some cases to marry again.

 Attempt to stop land and wealth grabs